Yiheng-Yu/blogposts/content/posts/transformers-pt-1/index.md

   (lm_head): Linear(in_features=768, out_features=32128, bias=False)
 )
 ```
 T5 model belongs to a sub-category of transformers called 'encoder-decoder'.
 That is, it's a combination of an encoder followed by a decoder.
-This post is a general introductions of the basics, and I'll talk about encoder/ decoders in more detail in more detail about this in the future (if time/ etc. allowed).
+This post is a general introductions of the basics, and I'll talk about encoder/ decoders in more detail in more detail about this in the future.

 ### Layer-by-Layer
 The general structure of a transformer model lookes like this:<br>